ABOUT THE PROGRAM

 How to Apply for DBE Certification

-Businesses interested in DBE becoming certified should apply via the OUCP’s online system at Ohio UCP Website.
+Businesses interested in DBE becoming certified should apply via the OUCP’s online system at the Ohio UCP Website.
 There you will find the required documentation that must be submitted and you will be directed you through the process.
 For businesses located in the State of Ohio, the system will also direct you to the certifying agency that will be responsible for reviewing your application, based primarily on the location of your principal place of business.

 Use of the OUCP online system facilitates the application process and is strongly encouraged.
 Paper submissions must include the DBE Certification Application, a Personal Net Worth (PNW) Statement and all the support documentation described in the application.
 The first page of the application includes guidance to help firms determine if they should apply.